adrianyau/SQL-Final-Project/cleaning_data.md

 	FROM cte_city
    ```

-7. It appears that there are incomplete descriptions to the product names.
-Therefore, these missing descriptions are amended as follows:
+7. It appears that there are incomplete descriptions for various product names.
+It is presumed that a variation ('v2') of the product name were most recently updated.
+Therefore, these incomplete descriptions are amended as follows:

    ```sql
    SELECT CASE